 As resources become available, the institution will consider the installation of additional pull stations, heat detectors and fire extinguisher devices at all residential facilities.
 Currently, ATU has future plans for improvements to fire safety.
-ATU plans to establish a full-time emergency communication center which will take over all monitoring of fire alarm systems.
-This will shorten response time by first responders to reported fire alarms.
+ATU established the Master Plan which will involve the addition and remodel of ATU facilities.
+During the implementation of the Master Plan improvements will be made as identified during this process.